CarloDiCastelnuovo/SC-exam/README.md

 # Functions
-The programm is formed by 6 functions:

 1. check_correct_coordinates
 2. get_close_points
 3. k_means_cluster
 4. gmm_cluster
-5. generate_images
+5. fill_functions
+    - fill_matricies_with_original_data
+    - fill_matricies_with_smoother_data
+    - fill_matricies_with_kMeansCluster_data
+    - fill_matricies_with_gmmCluster_data

-6. print_images
+6. print_functions
+    - print_original_images
+    - print_smoother_images
+    - print_kMeansCluster_images
+    - print_kMeansCluster_AveragedImages
+    - print_gmmCluster_images
+    - print_gmmCluster_AveragedImage

 ## 1. check_correct_coordinates(df)
-The first function is a control function aimed to verify that the DataFrame is correctly organized, checking whether the first two columns contain or not positive integer values, which correspond to the positional index on the final matrices.
-If is not the function will notify you.
+The first function is a control function aimed to verify that the DataFrame is correctly organized, checking whether the columns containing positional data have or not positive integer values, which correspond to the positional index on the matrices.

 - df: the only argument it receives is the DataFrame to check.